BTNeandertha1/BTDiablo/README.md

 - The Divine Standard (Created by cubing 100 Bricks) Infinite Corruption Item

 ## Uniques
+- All Amplify Damage Procs for Unique Items spawn with at least 20% chance to Cast
 - Cranium Basher
    - 60 Increased Attack Speed
    - 30% Level 10 Amplify Damage